-If you try to fight the problem immediately, you will only treat the symptoms.
-However, this is only the surface, while the root cause remains untouched.
-This way a problem may appear regularly in bigger proportions.
+This is a significant step from the successful implementation of the A3 process.
+Trying to fight the problem immediately means that you are only treating the symptoms while leaving the root cause untouched.
+This way, a problem may appear regularly in bigger proportions.

-Therefore, once you have a good understanding of how the processes work and what the initial goal is, you need to figure out the root cause of the problem.
+Therefore, once you have a good understanding of how the processes work and the initial goal, you need to figure out the root cause of the problem.
 For this purpose, you can use different techniques such as the 5 whys.

 The last step is crucial for establishing a culture of continuous improvement.
-It is very important to measure the actual results and confirm the effect of your countermeasures.
+It is imperative to measure the actual results and confirm the effect of your countermeasures.

-Whether there are positive or negative results you need to take actions.
+Whether there are positive or negative results, you need to take action.

 If there is a positive effect, you should communicate improvements to the rest of the organization and ultimately make them a standard.

-Also, the model encourages commitment to common goals and strengthen the levels of responsibility.
+Also, the A3 methodology encourages commitment to common goals and strengthens the levels of responsibility.